In this article

 How long does it take to automate invoice-to-cash with Monk?

 Go-live with Monk typically lands in one to three days rather than a multi-quarter rollout.
-Once live, Monk coordinates collections, cash application, and forecasting as a single workflow, which is how teams reach a 95% cash application match rate and resolve roughly 90% of invoices without escalation.
+Once live, Monk coordinates collections, cash application, and forecasting as a single workflow, which is how teams reach an 80% automatic cash application match rate, rising to 95% once teams enable suggested rules and resolve 90% of invoices without escalation.